Currency:

 Visit your Google Search Console profile.

-If your site has been running for a while, then in the Search Traffic -> Search Analytics section you will find an extensive database of keywords that are entered into the search engine system and target your domain.
+If your site has been running for some time, then in the Search Traffic -> Search Analytics section you will find an extensive database of keywords that are entered into the search engine and directed specifically to your domain.

-Again, Google Analytics is your biggest friend, namely "Recipients + All" section below
+Again, Google Analytics is your biggest friend, namely the "Recipients + All" section below

-The final part of the audit should show the possibility of adding new content to the site and the lack thereof.
+The final part of the audit should show the possibilities of adding new content to the site and the absence of them.

 Here are some of them: